LilyAsFlora/invicta/README.md

 `text` — The ciphertext to decrypt.
 Will output all possible solutions.

 #### Options
 `-h, --help` — Show a help message and exit.

 `-o, --output-shifts` — Shows the shift keys needed to get from each plaintext to the ciphertext.
 This shows both positive & negative keys (mod 26).

+`-e, --english` — Only output plaintexts containing English text.

 ## Encryption Examples